Ralph Hotere: Black Phoenix

 The themes of the black paintings extended to later works, notably the colossal Black Phoenix (1984–88), constructed out of the burnt remains of a fishing boat.
 This major installation incorporates the prow of the boat flanked by burnt planks of wood.
 Other planks form a pathway leading the prow.
 Each plank has had a strip laid bare to reveal the natural wood underneath beneath.
-Several of the boards are inscribed with a traditional Maori proverb, Ka hinga atu he tete-kura haramai he tete-kura ("As one fern frond (person) dies - one is born to take its place").
+Several of the boards are inscribed with a traditional Māori proverb, Ka hinga atu he tete-kura haramai he tete-kura ("As one fern frond (person) dies - one is born to take its place").
 A slight change has been made in the wording of the proverb, replacing haramai (transfer, pass over) to ara mai (the path forward), possibly indicating the cleared pathway of bare wood in front of the boat's burnt prow.
 The work measures 5m by 13m by 5.5m.

 Political art

 Politics were entwined in the subject matter of Hotere's art from an early stage.
-Alongside the Black Paintings series, which continued until not long before his death.
-Hotere's political works also continued.
+Hotere's Polaris series was a response to the 1984 threat of nuclear warheads due to the Polaris programme.
 When Aramoana, a wetland near his Port Chalmers home, was proposed as the site for an aluminium smelter, Hotere was vocal in his opposition, and produced the Aramoana series of paintings.
 Similarly, he produced series protesting against a controversial rugby tour by New Zealand of apartheid-era South Africa (Black Union Jack) in 1981, and the sinking of the Greenpeace flagship Rainbow Warrior (Black rainbow) in 1985.
 Later, his reactions to Middle East politics resulted in works such as Jerusalem, Jerusalem and This might be a double cross jack.

+Later life

+In 1992, Hotere transformed the RKS Gallery in Wellington with an exhibition utilising kilometres of number 8 wire.

 Hotere's work was slowed by a stroke in 2001, but he continued to create and exhibit regularly until his death in February 2013.

 A documentary film of the artist's life and work, Hotere, was released by Paradise Films in 2001, in association with Creative New Zealand and the New Zealand Film Commission.
 Written and directed by Merata Mita, the documentary made its overseas debut at the 2002 Sundance Film Festival.